Photographing the golden, whispering wheat fields.

 *I’ve been completely blown over by the wind, on the big storm day READ HERE.
 I tried to climb down to a beach we regularly frequented, the car door practically flew off its hinges and I struggled to close it, then I began to try to get to the staircase which descended to the beach.
 I had to grip the wire on the side rails and when I let go it literally blew me over onto the rocks nearby.
 I kind of crawled back to the car and figured…well, we wont be getting many photographs today.

 *I’ve been soaked by the rain so many times.
-Anticapating exactly when the rain will arive is not one of my best insights.
+Anticapating exactly when the rain will arrive is not one of my best insights.
 And my journey back to the car always takes a lot longer than I think.

 *I’ve fallen down a huge concealed hole, which happened to be a mutton bird nest.
 I stepped into the hole and disappeared up to my waist.
 I don’t have the foggiest notion why a tiny mutton bird would build such an enormous nest beneath the ground.
 My thigh was very badly scratched and quite painful I might add.